DvorakDwarf/dotfiles/README.md

 > __WARNING!!!
 Backup your dotfiles from your home directory.
 These steps below will overwrite your configs.__

-- Clone this repo to your preferred directory and cd into it - ```git clone https://github.com/junnunkarim/dotfiles-linux && cd dotfiles-linux```
+- Clone this repo to your preferred directory and cd into it - ```git clone https://github.com/DvorakDwarf/dotfiles.git```

-- Install mandatory dependencies
+- Install all the pacman stuff
-	- ```sudo pacman -Su --needed base-devel coreutils xorg wezterm lua feh ttf-iosevka-nerd ttc-iosevka wmctrl```
+	- ```sudo pacman -Su --needed base-devel coreutils xorg feh ttf-iosevka-nerd i3 xorg-xinit```
 - Copy necessary configs -
 	- ```cp -rf .bin .Xresources .xinitrc ~```
     - If you won't use my bashrc then add ```.bin``` to your $PATH variable